kohler/peteramati/jail/HARDENING.md

 ```

 Repeatable; later wins.
 The effective limit per name resolves as
-global-default -> matching-section -> `--limit`, **but the command line may only
+global-default -> matching-section -> `--limit`, and **what the command line may
+do depends on how the conf set the limit** — the key distinction is hard vs.
+**soft**:

+- A **hard** conf limit (no `?`) is a deliberate cap, so the command line may only
-make a limit more restrictive, never looser**: when a conf value exists, the
+  make it **more restrictive, never looser**: the applied value is `min(conf,
-applied value is `min(conf, cmdline)` (treating `unlimited` as +inf), and the
+  cmdline)` (treating `unlimited` as +inf).
+A looser `--limit` is ignored.
+The
-enforcement is the stricter of the two (a soft conf limit can be tightened to
+  conf's hard enforcement is kept (a `--limit …?` can lower the value but can't
-hard, but a hard one can't be loosened to soft).
-A `!`-pinned conf value ignores
+  relax a hard limit to soft).
-the command line entirely.
-If neither conf nor command line sets a name, that
-limit is left at its inherited value, so the feature is opt-in.
-A `--limit` name
+- A **soft** conf limit (`?`) is just a *default* (§6.6), not a floor, so the
+  command line **replaces it outright** — any value, looser or tighter, and soft
+  only if the override itself is.
+(To drop a soft default entirely, override it to
+  `unlimited`; a literal command-line `unset` is not yet wired up.)
+- A `!`-**pinned** conf value ignores the command line entirely, soft or hard.
-the conf didn't set is *introduced* (tightening from the inherited default); it
+- A name the conf left **unset** is *introduced* from the command line (the feature
+  stays opt-in where neither sets it).
+An introduced/tightened cgroup limit takes
-takes effect only if the cgroup controller it needs is already delegated (the
+  effect only if the controller it needs is already delegated (the flag tightens at
-flag tightens at run time and does not re-run `init`).
+  run time and does not re-run `init`).

+This keeps the security-relevant guarantee intact — a *hard* limit can never be
+loosened by the caller — while letting the caller freely retune the generous soft
+defaults for a particular run.

 ### 6.5 Implementation (now in `pa-jailconf`)